Can Large Language Model Agents Simulate Human Trust Behavior?

 Figure 2

-Amount Sent Distribution of LLM Agents and Humans as the Trustor in Trust Game.
+Fig 2: Amount Sent Distribution of LLM Agents and Humans as the Trustor in the Trust Game.
 The size of circles represents the number of personas for each amount sent.
 The bold lines show the medians.
 The crosses indicate the VRR (%) for different LLMs.

 Furthermore, the amounts sent by different LLMs acting as trustor agents are mostly positive, showcasing a level of trust.
 Additionally, we explored utilizing BDI to model the reasoning process of LLM agents.
 Since we can interpret the decisions from the reasoning process, we have evidence to show that LLM agents do not send a random amount of money and have some degree of rationality in the decision making process.